-We estimate that a London Luton Airport handling 32 mppa by the mid-2040s could support delivery of more than 12,000 new jobs.
+We estimate that a London Luton Airport handling 32 mppa by the mid-2040s could support delivery of almost 11,000 new jobs.

 In addition, expansion of our airport will deliver important new connectivity for the local area, helping to attract new businesses and improve productivity as well as allowing local residents more opportunities to visit friends and family and travel globally

 What is the DCO process?